clojure-lsp/clojure-lsp/README.md

 ## Capabilities

-Bellow are all the currently supported LSP capabilities and their implementation status:
+Below are all the currently supported LSP capabilities and their implementation status:

 <details>
 <summary><b>Supported LSP capabilities</b></summary>